 Their entry into the field of automated investing is proof that Robo Advisors should be taken seriously, as they offer low fees and great returns even without the touch of a human advisor.

 In fact, the Schwab robo advisor is one of the very few completely free robo advisors on the market.
 But the fact that they don’t charge any fees doesn’t mean you should jump on the chance to open an account right away.
 Read on for more.

 In the first part of our Charles Schwab Intelligent Portfolios review, we will discuss the management fees and deposit limits.
 You’ll be glad to know that Schwab Intelligent Portfolios stands out from other Robo Advisors because they do not charge any fees, whether in the form of management fees, advisory fees, or transaction costs and charges.

 Sounds too good to be true, right?
 But here’s the million-dollar question: how does the service earn a profit?
 It is a bit unclear, but we assume that they invest or lend a substantial allocation of funds to cash, which is typically found within the suggested portfolios of the service.

 In terms of deposit limits, Schwab Intelligent Portfolios will require you to provide a minimum deposit of $5,000.
 That’s not the lowest minimum to be quite honest.
 Still, we found it above average considering the full range of deposit limits imposed by other Robo Advisors in the financial landscape, and not terribly high.

 Schwab Intelligent Portfolios Performance & Returns

 Every quarter Schwab shares a review of their Intelligent Portfolio performance and a look at general market performance.
-You can find the Q2 2020 performance review here.
+You can find their historical performance reports here.